 To send a handwritten note from an iPhone or iPad, follow these steps:

-Step 2: With your finger or Apple pencil, write your message in the writing area.
+Step 3: With your finger or Apple pencil, write your message in the writing area, or choose a saved message from the bottom list.
 Tap on the arrows on the left and right edge to increase the writing area.
-Tap on the clock icon to view and send previous handwritten messages.
 Tap on Done.

 5. Create Your Own Special Effects

-With iMessage, you can send disappearing messages just like Snapchat with the Digital Touch feature's help.
+With iMessage, you can send disappearing messages just like WhatsApp, Messenger, Snapchat, etc., with the Digital Touch feature’s help.
 The messages will disappear after two minutes of sending them.
-You can send a hand-drawn sketch or animated graphics to express your feeling, such as heartbeat, taps, fireball, kiss, and a broken heart.
+You can send a hand-drawn sketch or animated graphics to express your feelings, such as heartbeat, taps, fireball, kiss, and a broken heart.

 Note: This feature was essentially designed for Apple Watch, where the receiver would actually feel vibrations based on the sent effect.
 On iPhone and iPad, one sees an animation.